Other Coventry & Warwickshire events

 Improving Energy Access to Refugee Camps using AI

-Iqra Jilani (PhD Researcher, Coventry University)
+Iqra Jilani (Postgraduate Researcher, Coventry University)

 Improving energy access to refugee camps by using Artificial Intelligence; develop an optimal day-ahead load shedding schedule for electrical loads in refugee settings with single source renewable energy resource, particularly photovoltaic systems (PV)